Basis-Theory/basistheory-python/README.md

 ### Getting Started

-Quick example creating a token and then retrieving it decrypted.
+Quick example creating a token and then retrieving it.

 ```python
 import uuid